flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

 All helper methods for reading data are bundled in the `NLPTaskDataFetcher` class.
 One option for you is to follow the instructions for putting the training data in the appropriate folder structure, and use the prepared functions.
-For instance, if you want to use the CoNLL-03 data, get it from the task Web site and place train, test and dev data in `/resources/tasks/conll_03/` as follows:
+For instance, if you want to use the CoNLL-03 data, get it from the task web site and place train, test and dev data in `/resources/tasks/conll_03/` as follows:

 ```
 /resources/tasks/conll_03/eng.testa